logicalclocks/hops-docs/docs/user_guide/tensorflow/tflauncher.rst

 Parallel TensorFlow experiments
 ===============================

 The use-case of this mode is to run multiple parallel experiments where you have a set of predefined hyperparameters and a list of values per hyperparameter that should be used to run training with.
 Based on this list of hyperparameter values, a grid can be constructed (cartesian product).
 Each of these possible hyperparameter combinations in the grid corresponds to a TensorFlow job, or an "experiment".
-Running each of these hyperparameters configuration sequentially would be slow, therefore we provide a simple API to parallelize execution on one or more "executors".
+Running each of these hyperparameters configurations sequentially would be slow, therefore we provide a simple API to run jobs in parallel.
+Each job is run on a Spark executor.

 Jupyter configuration
 #####################

+When configuring Jupyter it is important to understand the configuration properties that are being set to achieve optimal training time.

+**Max parallel executions**

+This configuration properties decides how many TensorFlow jobs may be run at any time.
+If you have specified 100 different hyperparameter configurations, this implies 100 TensorFlow jobs.
+Each job being one hyperparameter combination.
+If this configuration value is set to 1.
+Then each of these 100 jobs are run sequentially.
+Any value greater than 1 will mean that jobs are being parallelized, so 2 or more jobs may be run in parallel.

+**Executor MB**

+This configuration property defines how much memory each executor should be allocated.
+Keep in mind that if the memory you configure is too small, the job will be killed by YARN.
+And you will have to restart Jupyter and increase this setting.

+**Executor GPUs**

+This configuration property defines how many GPUs that should be allocated for each executor, so how many GPUs each job will be able to access.
+To run only with CPU, simply set this value to 0.

 .. figure:: ../../imgs/tflauncher_mode.png
     :alt: HopsWorks project path
     :scale: 100
     :align: center
     :figclass: align-center

 The programming model: Wrap your TensorFlow code in a function
 ##############################################################